TUMFTM/BTMS-Design/README.md

 ### Installing

 All required code is obtained by cloning the repository.
-Additionally, the following packages need to be installed via the REPL using the command.
-From the Julia REPL, the Pkg REPL can be entered by pressing <code>]</code>.
+Additionally, the following packages need to be installed via the Pkg REPL, that can be entered by pressing <code>]</code>.
 Packages can then be installed with the following command <code>add <var>Package</var></code>.
   - DelimitedFiles
   - Statistics
   - Interpolations